 The course assumes some familiarity with general principles of physics, but no specific knowledge of magnetic resonance.

 Group tutorials are included to give students the opportunity to discuss the material in small groups, and to perform simple exercises to reinforce and extend the teaching of the formal lectures.

-The course begins at 9.30am on Monday 11 November 2019, and finishes late afternoon on Wednesday 13 November 2019.
-One-and-a-half-hour group demonstrations are included as part of the course on the Monday or Tuesday evenings.
+The course begins at 9.30am on Monday 16 October 2023, and finishes late afternoon on Wednesday 18 October 2023.
+One-and-a-half-hour group demonstrations may be included as part of the course on the Monday or Tuesday evenings.